Ko11e/Climb-that-wall/README.md

 ## Workspace

-GitPod & [Visual Studio Code](https://code.visualstudio.com/) was used was used as a local IDE workspace to build the site.
+GitPod & [Visual Studio Code](https://code.visualstudio.com/) was used as a local IDE workspace to build the site.

 ## Version Control

 - [Git](https://git-scm.com/) was used for version control.
-The Gitpod and VS Code terminals were utilized to add, commit to Git and pushed to GitHub.
+The Gitpod and VS Code terminals were utilized to add, commit to Git, and pushed to GitHub.
 - [GitHub](https://github.com/) is used to store the code for this project.

 ## Wireframe and database